 Utrogestan comes in the form of an oral capsule that should be taken by mouth.
 You can also find Utrogestan as a vaginal tablet, but this is for IVF and pregnancy treatment only.

 The typical dosage is 2 capsules (200mg) at bedtime for 12 days, on days 15 to 26 of your monthly HRT cycle.
 You may also be prescribed a lower dose of 1 capsule (100mg) at bedtime, from day 1 to 25 of each monthly HRT cycle.
-Your doctor will try the lowest dose to manage your symptoms, but let them know if you think your dose is too high or too low.
+Your doctor will start with the lowest dose to manage your symptoms, but please let them know if you think your dose is too high or too low.

-Whichever dose you are prescribed, you will have a short break between packs.
+Regardless of the dose you are prescribed, you will have a short break between packs.
 This usually causes a breakthrough bleed, where the lining of your womb sheds, much like a period.

 The best time to take Utrogestan is at bedtime, as it can cause mild drowsiness.
 If you don’t get this side effect, you may be able to take it in the morning.
 Utrogestan should always be taken with your oestrogen.